flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 There are myths in our field that we've conjured up through blind adherence to observed patterns.
 But **when you turn an observation into a dogma, you've lost the way**.

-Here are just 10 of those **myths**:
+Here are just some of those **myths**:

-1. Views must not access models
+* Views must not access models
-2. The application state must be immutable
+* Ideally, all code should be functional (spoiler: it can't be)
+* The functional core of an app resides in the model
-3. Everything must be unit-tested
+* Everything must be unit-tested
-4. Independence is for re-usability
+* Independence is for re-usability
-5. The model is the state of the application
+* The "model" is the state of the application
-6. Singletons are bad
+* Singletons are bad
-7. Views must have no behaviour
+* Views must have no behaviour
-8. View controllers are the only acceptable "manager" type of class
+* View controllers are the only acceptable "controller" type of class
-9. The view-model layer is only for output
+* The view-model layer is only for output
-10. Different "architectures" are mutually exclusive
+* Different "architectures" are mutually exclusive

 I won't challenge them directly.
 But when we're able to put such ideas in perspective and understand where they come from, they appear small-minded, arbitrary, over-restrictive, superficial and needlessly confusing.